jaxxstorm/connecti/README.md

 ### Provisioning

 Provisioning your infrastructure will depend on the cloud provider you're using.
-At the time of writing, `connectme` supports the following cloud providers:
+At the time of writing, `connecti` supports the following cloud providers:

 | Cloud Provider| Usage Documentation|
 | ------------- |:-------------:|